FartLabs/fartlabs.org/blog/careers.md

 We're all about taking care of our FartLabs team members, both now and in the future.
 Our comprehensive benefits are designed to support your physical, financial, and emotional well-being.
+Everyone has a place at FartLabs.

-### For employees
+### Benefits summary

-- Competitive salary and equity
-- Health, dental and vision insurance
-- Monthly health and wellness stipend
-- Late-night dinners and transport benefits
+- Like-minded team and challenging, rewarding work

-### Culture and career development

-- Quarterly onsites at our office
-- Team-driven celebrations and events
+- Flexible hours, remote and on-site options
-- Unlimited snacks and weekly lunches
+- Team events and networking opportunities
-- Whatever gear you need (laptop, headphones, H100s, etc.)

-### Life and family

-- Flexible working hours
-- Paid parental leave
-- 401(k)
-- Opportunity to work remote or at our office

 ---